wmde/phragile/README.md

 ### Installation
 * Clone this repository
-* Run `composer update` in the repository’s root directory
+* Run `composer install` in the repository’s root directory
 * Copy `.env.example` to `.env` and edit the file according to the instructions
 * Run `php artisan migrate`